 Waxes can be removed from the windshield by using a strong cleaner such as a panel wipe solution or all-purpose cleaner designed to be used on car exteriors.

-Personally, I like to use Bilt Hamber Surfex HD at around 10% concentration, spray it on, work it in or rinse it off.
+Personally, I like to use Bilt Hamber Surfex HD at around 10% concentration, spray it on, work it in using a mitt and then rinse it off.
 There are also other products like decontamination shampoos such as Garage Therapy /ZERO: Decontamination Shampoo which is really effective.
 Alternatively, panel wipe or IPA solutions can be used.

 Are waxes or sealants better on glass?

 Sealants tend to cause less smearing and streaks on glass than waxes and also tend to last longer.
 However, it will depend on specific wax or sealant and if it has be formulated to work on glass as well as paint.

 Can I use a clay bar on glass?